-Xilinx has very flexible data-type support in their All Programmable devices.
+Xilinx has very flexible data-type support in their devices.
 Varying precisions of Fixed Point, Floating Point and Integer are supported natively in Xilinx tools with Floating Point being implemented with the aid of the Floating Point Operator IP core.

 Floating Point designs implemented on FPGAs will always lead to higher resource and power usage compared to Fixed Point or Integer implementations.
 Converting to a fixed point solution where possible will bring large benefits:

 For more details on the benefits of converting from floating point to fixed point data types, please read WP491.

 The below tables show a small selection of algorithms and possible performance improvements by using a Xilinx device and in particular the fabric in the programmable logic (PL) to accelerate the design.

 |ARM: 0.1 Imgs/s/w